Some defensive structures are basically walled military compounds on a limited area, like fortresses. Others include entire towns.

 (2) The smaller ones: Some defensive structures are basically walled military compounds on a limited area; fortresses.
 Others include entire towns.

 (3) The protection of civilians: Some defensive structures are basically walled military compounds on a limited area, like fortresses.
-Others include entire towns.
+Other structures include entire towns.